spencertipping/phi/problem.md

 Problems with this approach:

-1. Can we do nullary functions? (sure, use `do` notation or something)
+1. Can we do nullary functions? (sure, use `do`/`lambda` notation or something)
 2. What happens if `int` isn't a fully-specified type? (no parse continuations)
 3. How do function calls work for type inference? (still need an abstract-value compiler)
 4. Is the underlying model still concatenative? (sure)
+5. Scopes need to define open-ended parsers, which arguably they do anyway to handle syntactic literals.

 I think this is the way to go.

+OK, so really we're basing the language out in concatenative style, then immediately writing enough parsers to write applicative/traditional grammars and have that compile down to concatenative stuff.
+We need the concatenative base to be able to flatmap parsers when they're predicated on things like types.

+Scope and parse continuations don't really exist; these are encapsulated by parsers themselves.

 ## Option (2): scope continuations
 This is a terrible idea.
 Problems with this approach: